-Pursuant to the rules of the SEC, shareholder proposals intended to be presented at the 2024 annual meeting of the Shareholders of the Company, and to be included in the Company's proxy materials for the 2024 annual meeting of the Shareholders of the Company, must be received by us at our office in Vancouver, British Columbia by no later than November 25, 2023, which is approximately 120 calendar days before the anniversary date on which our Circular was released to Shareholders in connection with this year's annual meeting of the Shareholders of the Company, if such proposals are to be considered timely.
+Pursuant to the rules of the SEC, shareholder proposals intended to be presented at the 2025 annual meeting of the Shareholders of the Company, and to be included in the Company's proxy materials for the 2025 annual meeting of the Shareholders of the Company, must be received by us at our office in Vancouver, British Columbia by no later than November 22, 2024, which is approximately 120 calendar days before the anniversary date on which our Circular was released to Shareholders in connection with this year's annual meeting of the Shareholders of the Company, if such proposals are to be considered timely.
 If the date of the next annual meeting is changed by more than 30 days from the anniversary date of this year's annual meeting of the Shareholders of the Company, then the deadline to submit a proposal to be considered for inclusion in next year's proxy circular and form of proxy, is a reasonable time before we begin to print and mail proxy circular materials.
-The inclusion of any shareholder proposal in the proxy materials for the 2024 annual meeting of the Shareholders of the 2024 annual meeting of the Shareholders of the 2024 annual meeting of the Shareholders of the proxy circular and form of proxy, is a reasonable time before we begin to print and mail proxy circular materials.
-The inclusion of any shareholder proposal in the proxy materials for the 2024 annual meeting of the Shareholders of the Shareholders of the Shareholders of the Shareholders of the proposal in the proxy materials for the 2024 annual meeting of the Shareholders o a) is a registered owner or beneficial owner of one or more shares of the Company that carry the right to vote at general meetings; and b) has been a registered owner or beneficial owner of one or more such shares for an uninterrupted period of at least 2 years before the date of the signing of the proposal, may submit a written notice setting out a matter that the submitter wishes to have considered at the next annual general meeting of the Company (a "proposal").
+The inclusion of any shareholder proposal in the proxy materials for the 2025 annual meeting of the Shareholders of the Company will be subject to the applicable rules of the SEC, including, but not limited to, Rule 14a-8 promulgated under the Exchange Act.

-The Company's Articles do not provide a method for a shareholder to submit a proposal for consideration at the 2024 annual general meeting of the Shareholders.
+The Company's Articles do not provide a method for a shareholder to submit a proposal for consideration at the 2025 annual general meeting of the Shareholders.
 However, the BCBCA, in Part 5, Division 7, "Shareholder Proposals", sets forth the procedure by which a person who: